metta-systems/libsss/doc/spec.md

 ## 4 Stream Protocol

-Streams are independent sequences of bi­directional data cut into stream frames.
-Streams can be created either by the client or the server; can concurrently send data interleaved with other streams; and can be cancelled.
+Streams are independent sequences of uni- or bi­directional data flows cut into stream frames.
+Streams group logically communications between two parties.
+Streams can be created by either peer side; can concurrently send data interleaved with other streams; and can be cancelled.

 Streams must be attached to channels to be able to send.
 Streams that need to send data attach onto a channel based on their integer priority.
 Stream with absolute largest priority on the channel wins and will always send first as long as it has data to send.

+Streams in channels keep their global IDs and continue delivering data even after channel switch.

 ##### Starting new stream.
 ###### Initiating root stream (LSID 0)